Chapter 2 Linear regression

 2.3 Description versus prediction

 The primary purpose of regression analysis is the description (or explanation) of the data in terms of a general relationship pertaining to the population that these data are sampled from.
 Being a property of the population, this relationship should then also allow us to make predictions, but we need to be careful.
 Consider the relationship between year and world record time for the men’s mile depicted in Figure 2.3.
 When the predictor is time, as shown here, regression becomes a form of trend analysis, in this case of how the record time in the male competition decreased over the years.
-We will talk about the R code and output further below, here we’re just interested in the linear predictions.
+We will talk about the R code and output further below, here we are just interested in the linear predictions.

 # load mile data from remote repository